junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 For the first time, Dean thinks bitterly, *Screw the plan.
 I just want my brother alive.*

-"I would do anything to save you, you know I would."
-Dean tells him slowly.
+"I would do anything to save you, you know I would," Dean tells him slowly.
 "So Lord forgive me."

 He gets up, and opens the door to his room.